jimangel/jimangel.io/content/posts/2021-06-20-self-updating-gitops.md

 . <(flux completion bash)
 ```

-`flux bootstrap` is supposed to be idempotent and either creates or pulls a repo depending on if it exists.
-Once setup, the CLI can do more.
+`flux bootstrap` is supposed to be idempotent and either create or pull a repo, depending on its existence.
+Once set up, the CLI can do more.
 Check out the [official docs](https://fluxcd.io/docs/installation/#bootstrap)!

 ```bash
 flux bootstrap github \